|

 The early Christians were opportunistic.
 They used every opportunity to promote Jesus.
 Consider the following thoughts:

+Acts 17:22-23 (KJV) 22 Then Paul stood in the midst of Mars' hill, and said, Ye men of Athens, I perceive that in all things ye are too superstitious.
 23 For as I passed by, and beheld your devotions, I found an altar with this inscription, TO THE UNKNOWN GOD.
 Whom therefore ye ignorantly worship, him declare I unto you.

 Paul here uses an established pagan shrine to demonstrate the true worship of God.

-1 In the beginning was the Word [logos], and the Word [logos] was with God, and the Word [logos] was God.
+2) John 1:1-2 (KJV) 1 In the beginning was the Word [logos], and the Word [logos] was with God, and the Word [logos] was God.
+2 The same was in the beginning with God.

-The Greek word “Logos” (translated “Word” in John 1) is used in the scripture to signify Jesus Christ.
+The Greek word Logos (translated Word in John 1) is used in the scripture to signify Jesus Christ.
 Most people know this.
 What most people do not know is that the manner in which John used the word Logos was not a new concept to the Greek philosophy or to the society of his day.
 It is clear in the writings of these ancient philosophers that they used Logos to describe the manner in which an infinite and invisible God could communicate with and affect this visible world.
-This was a very popular view during the times both before and during John’s life.
+This was a very popular view during the times both before and during Johns life.
 It is no wonder that the early Christians saw this as being Jesus.

 Once again we find the early Christians being opportunistic.
 John uses an established Greek philosophy of the mediator between God and mankind (Logos) to demonstrate that Jesus is this mediator, the Logos.
 How is this so different from what the early Christians did by celebrating the birth of Christ on the day of the [re]birth of the sun god, the most famous of pagan gods?

 Like the Apostles Paul and John, the early Christians celebrated the birth of Christ on December 25th to demonstrate the real God.
-Down through the centuries, there are many examples of Christians who use pagan “sacred” events to promote Christ.
+Down through the centuries, there are many examples of Christians who use pagan sacred events to promote Christ.
 Christmas is only one example.

 3) What if I were to tell you that the ancient druids believed that evil spirits would lose their power if they were seen, so they put holes or windows in their doors to allow them so see out.
 The idea here was that if the evil spirit could be seen, it would stay away from the house.
 Would we then be required to remove all windows from our doors because this druid ritual was the original reason for them?